Jérémy Gagnon-Laparé: Ottawa Fury

 Gagnon-Laparé was signed by Ottawa Fury FC on July 16, 2018.
 In November 2018, The Fury announced Gagnon-Laparé would return for a second season in 2019.
 After two seasons with the Fury, the club would cease operations for the 2020 season, making Gagnon-Laparé a free agent.

 Saint Louis FC

 Following Ottawa ceasing operations and moving to Miami, Gagnon-Laparé stayed in the USL Championship with Saint Louis FC ahead of their 2020 season.
 With St. Louis City SC starting play in MLS in 2023, Saint Louis FC would fold at the end of the 2020 season, ending Gagnon-Laparés time at the club after one season.

 HFX Wanderers

 On January 20, 2021, Gagnon-Laparé signed a two-year contract with an option for 2023 with Canadian Premier League side HFX Wanderers.
 In December 2022, his contract option was declined, ending his time with the club after two seasons.

 York United

 Shortly after leaving the HFX Wanderers, Gagnon-Laparé signed with fellow CPL team York United on a two-year deal.

+HFX Wanderers return

+In 2024, Gagnon-Laparé returned to HFX Wanderers, and he remained with the team for the 2025 season.
+He featured in 23 games in the 2024 season, but was used sparingly in 2025, playing just 70 minutes in the regular season.
+However, he came on as a substitute in the Wanderers' playoff match against York United, and in extra time scored what seemed to be the winner in the 113th minute, making the match 2-1.
+But York would tie the match, causing it to come down to penalties, where Gagnon-Laparés miss would consign his team to defeat.